digitalocean/container-blueprints/DOKS-CI-CD/README.md

 kn-letsencrypt-http01-issuer   True    22h
 ```

 The ClusterIssuer `READY` column should print `True`.
-Now, that the ClusterIssuer resource is in place and functional, you need to tell the Knative Serving component how to use it, and issue certificates automatically for your Knative Services.
-This feature is called Knative Services auto TLS.
+Now, that the ClusterIssuer resource is in place and functional, you need to tell Knative Serving how to use it, and issue certificates automatically for your Knative Services.
+This feature is called auto TLS.
 To use this feature, you need to install an additional component called [net-certmanager]((https://github.com/knative-sandbox/net-certmanager)) (Knative is designed with modularity in mind).

 You can install `net-certmanager` the classic way via `kubectl`: